-These Easy Peanut Butter Oatmeal Banana Cookies use only 5 simple ingredients and are gluten free and vegan friendly!
-A healthy treat for kids and adults!
+These Easy Peanut Butter Banana Oatmeal Cookies use only 5 ingredients and are gluten free & vegan friendly!
+A healthy treat for everyone!

 These cookies are BANANAS

 Do you guys remember when that was THE song?
 I just googled it because I thought it was a popular song, liiiike, maybe 2 years ago?

 IT WAS in 2004!
 Ummmmm.
 When I was 14!
 14 YEARS AGO.

 Did I just make you feel REAL OLD?
 Good.
 Join the club.